 To the east, Bowmanville sits at number two, offering an average single-family home at 39% lower than the GTA.
 To the west, sitting at number three is the Uptown Core in Oakville, which is 17% cheaper than the GTA.

-Over the past five years, Bowmanville’s overall housing momentum saw an average appreciation of 84%.
-If you think that’s good, Oakville’s Uptown Core more than tripled that with 270% average price growth.
+Over the past five years, Bowmanville’s overall housing momentum saw an average appreciation of 84 per cent.
+If you think that’s good, Oakville’s Uptown Core more than tripled that with 270 per cent average price growth.
 The reason Uptown Core was only number three on the report is due to value.
 In Oakville, housing prices were $801,567 in 2018, while in Angus they were $486,560 and $586,756 in Bowmanville.

 If it seems like a gamble to invest in these areas, don’t worry.
 Remember, that value plus easy access to transportation plus a small-town feel equals eager families who will be looking to buy in the future.

 The question still remains if the housing gains in the GTA markets from 2015 to 2017 are considered a correction.
 MoneySense says this year’s Where to Buy Real Estate analysis of the GTA single-family home market does, in fact, confirm a correction did occur.

 A little over 43 per cent of the GTA’s neighbourhoods reported a negative one-year growth rate.
 As well, sales activity in active urban housing markets, including Toronto, is stabilizing.

 Keeping in mind any investment is a risk, being in the right place at the right time can bring in exceptional gains from real estate investment property.
 That includes homes in Toronto.